karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 As you can see, it's quite a lot of counters, let me explain briefly the meaning of each one of them.

 - **Current Requests**:  The total number of requests that have started, but not yet stopped.
-- **Faied Requests**:  The total number of failed requests that have occurred for the life of the app.
+- **Failed Requests**:  The total number of failed requests that have occurred for the life of the app.
 - **Request Rate**: The number of requests that occur per update interval.
 - **Total Requests**:  The total number of requests that have occurred for the life of the app.
 - **% Time in GC since last GC (%)**: The percent of time in GC since the last GC.